Patching a passive cluster node using a Configuration Manager 2007 Software Update fails with exit code -2068578304

 Final result: The patch installer has failed to update the shared features.
 To determine the reason for failure, review the log files.

 Exit facility code: 1204

 Exit message: The SQL Server failover cluster instance <name> was not correctly detected.
 The instance was discovered on the local node but it was not found to be active.
 To continue, confirm the state of the instance installed on all applicable nodes of the cluster and the state of the failover cluster resources.

 This can occur if you are using a Software Update to patch a passive cluster node.
 When deploying a Software Update, Configuration Manager leverages the WUA agent using the local system account.
 By default that account does not have the permissions needed to access the remote registry for the partner node and thus the active node cannot be detected.
 Since the active node cannot be detected the patch cannot be applied.

-: Use Configuration Manager and choose the Software Distribution method rather than the Software Update method.
-See http://technet.microsoft.com/en-us/library/bb680550.aspx
+Option 2: Use Configuration Manager and choose the Software Distribution method rather than the Software Update method.
+See http://technet.microsoft.com/en-us/library/bb680550.aspx for more information.

 This issue is by design as we cannot specify another account when performing a Software Update.
 Configuration Manager 2007 (ConfigMgr 2007) cannot guarantee that all machines will have a particular user-defined user account that can launch the update so it is hard coded to use the built-in account called “NT AUTHORITY\SYSTEM”.
 All machines must have this account by default and it has local admin permissions.